This blog may contain affiliate links. Read our disclosure policy for more info.

 Booking a tour is the easiest way to get there.
 This small group tour includes private transportation and a professional tour guide who will help you spot wildlife and explain the history of the park.
 You’ll get to hike to see the best views of the waterfall!
 I always prefer to book a tour when I’m in a new country and don’t exactly know where the trail is and how to get there.
 This just makes the day stress-free!

-It’s important to note that this hike isn’t a simple walk on in the park, so you should have a decent level of fitness.
-But, the guides will ensure you’re staying safe and energized by providing breakfast, lunch, and snacks!
-This tour is $108 USD is a full 8 hour day.
+It’s important to note that this hike isn’t a simple walk in the park, so you should have a decent level of fitness.
+But the guides will ensure you’re staying safe and energized by providing breakfast, lunch, and snacks!

 Check availability and book this hiking tour in advance here.